-Many new companies receive initial funding through private investments (such as seed capital or venture capital).
+Many new companies in Singapore receive initial funding through private investments (such as seed capital or venture capital).
 In a private investment, young businesses work closely with investors so that the two are on the same page about the company’s growth and development.

-While other sources of business funding exist, like bank loans and government grants, private investors are willing to take risks on developing companies that many financial institutions are not (even more so in recent market conditions).
+There are many benefits to partnering with an angel investor if you are looking to fund and expand your business.
+Private investors are willing to take risks on developing companies that many financial institutions are not (even more so in recent market conditions).
 Private investment funds are also often received quicker than funding from venture capitalists.
 Private investors are usually more patient about receiving a return on their investment than venture capitalists or large firms.

 Learn About the Angel Investment Network in Singapore